R. M. Fox: Conscientious objector

+Immigratating to Ireland

-Following his graduation from Ruskin, Fox married children's author Patricia Lynch and they spent time in London, Paris, Brussels, and Germany before eventually settling in Dublin.
+Following his graduation from Ruskin, Fox married Patricia Lynch and they spent time in London, Paris, Brussels, and Germany before eventually settling in Dublin.
 Fox's articles appeared in the Irish Statesman and in the late 1920s he began publishing his books through Virginia Woolf's Hogarth Press.
+In 1931 Fox became sub-editor of the Irish Press, a newspaper closely aligned with Fianna Fáil.
+Fox would remain in the role until 1937 when he was struck by ill health.

 His autobiography, Smoky Crusade, was published in 1937.